-Hormones are flying around Hogwarts, as Harry, Ron and Hermione return for the fourth film adaptation of J. K. Rowling's classic adventure series.
+Hormones are flying around Hogwarts, as Harry, Ron and Hermione return for the fourth film adaptation of J. K. Rowling's magical adventure series.
 British director Mike Newell provides a darker, moodier but also funnier slant on Potter as the students face new challenges at the Triwizard Tournament and the dark mark of Lord Voldemort grows even stronger.

 Mike Newell proves that the British know best as he breathes new life into the Harry Potter brand.